patternMiner/hierarchical/README.md

 hierarchical
 ============
-Sample project for building reusable and pluggable hierarchical web components using AngularDart.
+Demo project for building reusable and pluggable hierarchical web components in Dart using AngularDart.